AVATOL/nematocyst/README.md

 The HC-Search framework allows you to define a search space and search procedure to perform structured prediction.
 HC-Search learns a heuristic function to uncover high quality candidates and a cost function to select the best candidate.

-A search space consists of heuristic feature function, cost feature function, initial state function, successor function and loss function.
+A search space consists of a heuristic feature function, cost feature function, initial state function, successor function and loss function.
 A search procedure can be anything that you define, including the commonly used greedy search and beam search.
 Our implementation allows you to define all of these components.

 ## Installation Instructions